How important is it to you to engage a trusted advisor?

 An accountant that has documented policies and procedures in place ensures business and client data is protected.

-Acting objectively ensures your accountant will not compromise professional or business judgements.
+Acting objectively ensures your accountant will not compromise professional or business judgments.

 The requirements for Chartered Accountants to engage in ongoing training and development ensures they attain and maintain professional knowledge and skill to provide advice to stakeholders based on current technical and professional standards and relevant legislation.